realA10001986/Flux-Capacitor/README.md

 The FC features connectors for box lights, ie LEDs that light up the inside of the FC during the time travel sequence.
 Those should be installed, they are essential part of the time travel sequence.
 The kit from CircuitSetup contains suitable high-power LEDs for box lighting, and all four of those must be connected to the "Box LED" connectors.
 Their ideal location is in each corner, as close to the front (door) as possible.

 In normal operation, those LEDs are off.
 You can, however, configure a minimum box light level to light up the box a little bit if you find it too dark.
-This level can be chosen out of five, by entering *400 through *404 followed by OK.
+This level can be chosen out of five, by entering *400ok through *404ok.
 This settings is saved 10 seconds after the last change (see also [here](#powering-down-the-fc)).

 <details>
 <summary>More...</summary>